mapic/shiny/README.md

 # Shiny Server
-Self-hosting of Shiny Apps with Shiny Server Docker setup

-Please see the [wiki](https://github.com/mapic/shiny/wiki) for more information.
+Self-hosting of Shiny Apps with Shiny Server Docker setup.
+Please see the [wiki](https://github.com/mapic/shiny/wiki) for details.

 ### Docker Images